adamjhc/stream-vertex-cover/dissertation/report/report.md

 The output is a set of at most $k$ vertices that includes an endpoint of every edge in the graph, if such a set exists, or a failure exception if no such set exists.

+> There is a book on Kernelization (https://www.cambridge.org/core/books/kernelization/36F327A8BB97CB6BBEA564368BF1AD4A) that you can refer to.
+There are more relevant references for both parameterized complexity and streaming in the "Towards a Theory of Parameterized Streaming Algorithms" paper...

 ### Branching

 Trees have been used as a abstract data type in computer science for decades.
 They provide relatively easy logarithmic complexity, due to the fact that they split their data into $n$ sections recursively, and are simple to understand and implement, leading to them being a core concept in any University introduction-level algorithms course.